greenairways/GeoFS-OSM-Airport-Models/tutorial.md

 		},

 - Replace that with the format below, and fill in the name, normalTexture, occlusionTexture, baseColorTexture, and metallicRoughnessTexture from the existing material.
-- Do this for all the materials in the code.
-DO NOT CHANGE baseColorFactor, roughnessFactor, and emissiveFactor
+- Do this for all the materials in the code. **DO NOT CHANGE baseColorFactor, roughnessFactor, and emissiveFactor**.

       {
         "name": "Plaster002",